-- Extra-curricular ICT for business
+- Extracurricular ICT for companies

-How AFOS is specifically committed to the Digitization of Companies in Ghana:
+How AFOS is specifically committed to the digitization of companies in Ghana:

 - We are creating demand- and practice-oriented IT certification training that also gives students from disadvantaged groups a professional perspective.

-- We create offers around career planning and job placement and support start-ups to promote the employment of ICT professionals and inspire entrepreneurship.
+- We create offers around career planning and job placement and support start-ups to promote the employment of ICT professionals and inspire entrepreneurship

 - We focus on expanding cooperation between educational and business institutions and ICT stakeholders to improve the market positioning of companies in Ghana.

-AFOS Partner Organisations in Ghana
+AFOS partner organisations in Ghana